 You are here:

-Caption: A reporter for Coronet magazine interviewed the father of a ten year-old boy with an intellectual or developmental disability (which was referred to as mental retardation at the time).
-The father describes the pressure to send his child Eddie to an institution and his hopes for his son.
+Caption: A reporter for Coronet magazine interviewed the father of a ten-year-old boy with an intellectual or developmental disability (which was referred to as mental retardation at the time).
+The father described the pressure to send his child Eddie to an institution and his hopes for his son.

 Willowbrook opened in 1947.
 The number of people living at institutions in and around New York City increased in the early twentieth century as physicians frequently told parents of “mentally retarded” children to send them to institutions where they could be rehabilitated.
 At this time, public schools could still turn away children if they thought they were “uneducable.”1